 My faith continues to be challenged by the cares of this world and the flaming arrows of our adversary.
 My flesh is weak and aging, there are things I still fear, and strongholds I continue to wrestle with.
 And yet, God is gracious and incredibly patient as my confidence rests in His salvation and transforming power over my life.

 When I read scripture, I notice that Yeshua never gave His disciples an itinerary for the day.
-In fact, He would often disappear—either escaping to a nearby mountain to pray to His heavenly Father, or simply walking away to His next assignment with His perplexed disciples running to catch up to Him.
+He would often disappear—either escaping to a nearby mountain to pray to His heavenly Father or simply walking away to His next assignment with His perplexed disciples running to catch up to Him.
 I suspect our present walk with the Lord will be much the same.

-Yeshua knows that my heart’s desire is to fully serve Him, and I pray yours will be also.
+Yeshua knows that my heart’s desire is to serve Him fully, and I pray yours will also be.
 However, following Him is a choice that we each must make.
 In May 2013, the Lord gave me this dream:

 He did not look at me or any of the other Christians.
 He had His eyes fixed on the door and moved quickly towards it.
 I said to Him in my spirit: “I also have a crown on my head.
 Why did you not take notice of me?”
 I then answered the Lord in my spirit as He gave me understanding: “The crown I am to wear is a crown of suffering.”